rdiez/Tools/OpenVPN/README.txt

         - If the file gets stolen, you probably do not want the attacker to know the associated user.

     - Use script create-client.sh to create the client certificate and the .ovpn file with the client connection configuration.
-      A Windows client computer only actually needs the resulting .ovpn file.
+      Most OpenVPN clients only need the resulting .ovpn file, which embeds all keys and certificates.
-      A Linux client computer may need the separate key files:
+      If a user needs to manually configure a non-standard client, the following separate files may be necessary:
       - shared secret ta.key
       - root certificate ca.crt
       - client certificate files .crt and .key

     - There is no need to ever revoke a client certificate, just remove its common name from the allowed-clients.txt file on the OpenVPN server.

 - Server installation steps:

   - Install these packages:
     openvpn
-    bridge-utils
     libx500-dn-perl  # Needed by script tls-verify-script.pl

-  - We will be bridging the VPN connections to the network with a TAP interface.
-Therefore, the operating system on which the OpenVPN server is installed does not need to have IP forwarding enabled, unless something else requires it (for example, if that system is also acting as TCP/IP router between different network segments).
+  - The operating system on which the OpenVPN server is installed needs to have IP forwarding enabled.

-  - Create a persistent virtual network bridge on your OpenVPN server host, and configure its IP address etc. statically.
-    There are many ways to create a bridge.
-If you choose Ubuntu's Netplan, see example configuration file 99-OurNetplanConfig.yaml .
-    The bridge will be associated with the main LAN interface.
-    Later on, a script will dynamically create a TAP for the OpenVPN server and associate it to the bridge.
+    Consult your system documenation to that effect.
+    On Ubuntu/Debian, create a file named /etc/sysctl.d/90-my-systcl-config.conf with this line: net.ipv4.ip_forward = 1

+    Without IP forwarding, VPN clients can only reach the VPN endpoint (the IP address of the OpenVPN server in the VPN address range), and other IP addresses on the server PC (like the LAN IP address of the OpenVPN server).
+    However, clients will not be able to talk to each other (as configuration directive 'client-to-client' is not enabled), or to reach other IP addresses in the server's LAN.

+  - Most other guides I have seen on the Internet state that you need to enable Proxy ARP on the network interface.
+You can check its enabled/disable status like this: cat /proc/sys/net/ipv4/conf/enp1s0/proxy_arp Replace 'enp1s0' above with the corresponding network interface on your system.

+    However, I did not need to enable Proxy ARP on my server.

+  - Determine a range of IP addresses in your LAN to reserve for remote VPN clients.
+    This range cannot be completely arbitrary, as you have to follow IP subnetting rules.
+    Use a tool like 'subnetcalc' to prevent errors.
+Example command: subnetcalc 192.168.1.80/29 Exclude the chosen range from the local DHCP server, in order to prevent address collisions, because the OpenVPN server will act as the DHCP server for OpenVPN clients.

+    Example range:
+    - LAN subnet: 192.168.1.x (/24)
+    - VPN subnet: 192.168.1.80-87 (/29, therefore with 8 addresses, subnet mask 255.255.255.248)
+      That is a subset of the LAN IP address range.
+The breakdown is:
+      - VPN subnet ID / network address: 192.168.1.80
+      - VPN server address:              192.168.1.81    (VPN endpoint)
+      - VPN client addresses:            192.168.1.82-86 (5 IP addresses)
+      - VPN broadcast address:           192.168.1.87
+    - Range to exclude in your LAN DHCP server: 192.168.1.80-87 (the whole VPN subnet)

-  - Add an unpriviledged user that will be checking the client certificate whitelist script:
+  - Add an unpriviledged user account which will be running the script to check new clients against the allowed clients whitelist:

     sudo  adduser  --disabled-login  --shell /usr/sbin/nologin  --gecos ""  openvpn-unpriviledged-user